Seizure of Aircraft for Forfeiture

 After the aircraft is seized, the receipt or notice of seizure might allege a violation of:

 We also represent pilots accused of the unlawful operation of an unregistered airplane.
-No matter the circumstances, contact civil asset forfeiture attorney Leslie Sammis at Sammis Law Firm.
+Contact civil asset forfeiture attorney Leslie Sammis at Sammis, no matter the circumstances.
+Call 813-250-0500 today.

 Statutory Presumptions for Seizure and Forfeiture of Aircraft